Cay0331/Airbnb-furniture-profuct/README.md

 ### Product Requirement Document (PRD)

 ### Our Mission
-- Organize Airbnb’s furnishings and save time for decorating your home.
 - To inspire customers with home staging ideas and to maximize Airbnb listing exposure.
-- Connect Airbnb and Home Decor Lovers

 ### Index